Kubota-type formulas and supports of mixed measures: Introduction and Main Results

 \begin{corollary} Let $1\leq j\leq k\leq n$ and let $\alpha\in C_c({[0,\infty)})$ be non-negative.
 If $v\in\fconvf$ is such that $\oZZb{j}{\alpha}^*(v)=0$, then also $\oZZb{k}{\alpha}^*(v)=0$. \end{corollary}

 \paragraph{Overview of the Paper} In Section~\ref{se:preliminaries} we explain our notation and list preliminary results.
-Section~\ref{se:supports} is dedicated to the proof of Theorem~\ref{thm:supp_ext}.
-For this, we first establish a Kubota--type formula for mixed area measures of convex bodies, Theorem~\ref{thm:ck_sam}, in Section~\ref{se:kubota}.
+Section~\ref{se:supports} is dedicated to the main results on mixed area measures.
+First, we establish the Kubota-type formula Theorem~\ref{thm:ck_sam} in Section~\ref{se:kubota}.
 We will then use this result in Section~\ref{se:desc_supp} to prove Theorem~\ref{thm:descrp_supp_s_proj}, which shows that the supports of the mixed area measures that are considered in this article can be obtained from extreme unit vectors of projections of convex bodies.
 The proof of Theorem~\ref{thm:supp_ext} and Corollary~\ref{cor:supp_s_nested} is then completed in Section~\ref{se:proof_thm_supp_ext}.
 In the following Section~\ref{se:properties_ma} we establish several new properties of (conjugate) mixed Monge--Amp\`ere measures: first, we explore connections of these measures with mixed area measures and mixed volumes on $\Kn$ in Section~\ref{se:connections_ma}.
 In Section~\ref{se:connections_ma2}, however, we will prove fundamental connections with mixed areas measures of $(n+1)$-dimensional convex bodies.
 A result that explains how conjugate mixed Monge--Amp\`ere measures behave under projections of convex functions is the subject of Section~\ref{se:behavior_proj}.
 Our main findings for (conjugate) mixed Monge--Amp\`ere measures are then treated in Section~\ref{se:main_res_ma}.
 An equivalent version of Theorem~\ref{thm:ck_ma} for super-coercive convex functions is established in Section~\ref{se:kubota_ma} and compared with a Crofton-type formula, due to \cite{Colesanti-Hug_MM}, in Section~\ref{se:compare_crofton}.
 Lastly, the proof of Theorem~\ref{thm:ma_supp} can be found in Section~\ref{se:supp_ma}.